 To help you get there, we've put together a guide that covers what outcome-based selling is, how to get started with the process, and the practice's benefits.

 Outcome-based selling is a sales strategy where a salesperson conveys value to a prospect by describing a desired, long-term outcome their solution can help the prospect achieve — as opposed to discussing their offering's technical specifications, features, or immediate benefits.

-This selling style requires a customer-based mindset since it requires salespeople to determine how they can help customers succeed at every stage of the sales process.
-By taking time to understand a customer’s priorities, salespeople can use outcome selling to deliver personalized experiences and increase the chances of striking a deal.
+Outcome-based selling requires a prospect-first mindset — it requires salespeople to determine how they can help a prospect succeed at every stage of the sales process.

-Now that you know what outcome selling is, let’s look at some of the benefits.
+Now that you know what outcome selling is, let’s look at how to get started with it.

 Get Started with Outcome Selling

 1. Thoroughly understand your ideal customer profile and buyer personas.